SHERYLBROCK/template/docs/index.md

 3 After the installation process is completed, Go to General > Profile and Select AppValley Profile.
 4 Click install button.

-You can get more information about appvalley app from https://appvalley.one/
+You can get more information about appvalley app from <a href="https://appvalley.one/">https://appvalley.one/</a>